Close Menu

 Immune Disorders: Section 14.11 – Human immunodeficiency virus infection (HIV)

-If your condition doesn’t meet one of the above listings, you might still qualify for SSD benefits if the SSA determines that you can’t work.
-They will decide this issue by looking at your residual functional capacity.
+If your condition doesn’t meet one of the above medical rules, then you might still qualify for SSD benefits if the SSA finds you can’t work.
+They will decide this issue by looking at how your symptoms affect your physical and mental abilities.

 ADDISON’S DISEASE AND YOUR RESIDUAL FUNCTIONAL CAPACITY